 I enjoyed realising the size of the cameras that Fenton, Bedford, Frith would have used… please don’t complain that your camera is too heavy.

 No-one interested in photography should miss visiting, it’s a rewarding day out.
-By the way, very close by is the Impressions Gallery—once of York—also very much worth visiting.
+By the way, very close by is Impressions Gallery—once of York—also very much worth visiting.

 Written by Magnum Photographer David Hurn.